ShravaniBankar/myfirst-file/README.md

 # myfirst-file
-This is my first git repository
+This is my first git repository.
+Auther - shravani bankar